CITeR-Research/Face-Iris-Research-Ensemble-Q-FIRE-II/README.md

 The dataset includes 84 subjects, with 44 of the subjects returning for a second visit.
 The data for each subject includes visible face videos, LWIR (thermal) face videos, and iris/face videos (saved as still frames).

-Biometric	Device					# of Subjects	# of Files/Subject
+Biometric	Device / # of Subjects / # of Files per Subject
-Iris/Face	Dalsa 4M30 Infrared Camera		84		19,356 still frames (average)
+Iris/Face:	Dalsa 4M30 Infrared Camera / 84 / 19,356 still frames (average)
-Face		Canon VIXIA HFS100, HD Camcorder	84		12 videos
+Face:		Canon VIXIA HFS100 / HD Camcorder /	84 / 12 videos
-Face		FLIR					84		12 videos
+Face		FLIR / 84 / 12 videos